How is ESCUD already making progress?

-Of course with advocacy it is a *long* game, however - even though we have only been around since July of 2025, we have already had some wins, thanks to some great partners who have listened to our unique needs, and who care about our survival.
-See the Linkedin Group for details, otherwise a recap is below.
+Of course with political advocacy it is a *long* game, however - even though we have only been around since July of 2025, we have already had some wins, thanks to some great partners who have listened to our unique needs, and who care about our survival.
+See the Linkedin Group for details, otherwise a recap of some of our victories or progress, is below.

 Oliver Twist: "Please sir... may I have more?"

-NCUA: In addition to meeting with Chairman Hauptman and being a panel presenter at the NCUA Town Hall Zoom Meeting in August 2025 (sharing how they can help small CUs), we also provided a lengthy list of regulatory relief priorities for them.
-Chairman Hauptman later commented on Linked in that it was great that somebody was finally advocating for the smallest CUs (so, some recognition there).
+NCUA: President Doug met in-person with Chairman Hauptman and was a panel presenter at the NCUA Town Hall Zoom Meeting in August 2025 (sharing how they can help small CUs).
+ESCUD then provided a *concrete* list of small CU regulatory relief priorities with the NCUA.
+Chairman Hauptman later commented on Linked in that it was great that somebody was finally advocating for the smallest CUs.
 Also, according to NCUA Director Julie Cayse, this letter is circulating among the entire agency, and they are finding it valuable and helpful - allowing them to see their impact on small CU survival.
 Not long afterwards, they announced explicitly their policy of not regulating by enforcement, and likely extending exam cycles for well performing small CUs (coincidence, since those were in our letter)?

 HMDA Exemption Progress: ESCUD explained the burden of HMDA reporting to Greg Mesack of ACU, and he agreed to take up that torch for us, and then in October they followed through - sending a letter to the CFPB on behalf of small CUs, asking for exemption!
 ACU has some weight, thank you, ACU!